 Zombie Combat Experience

 Run around abandoned warehouses or shopping malls fighting for your life against hordes of zombies.
 This adrenaline-pumping team building experience is not for the faint hearted.
 Your team of thrill seekers get a detailed mission briefing before receiving a combat training session and being issued with airsoft weapons and ammunition.
 You then head into battle.

 Your mission is to work with a team of doctors, military personnel and other civilian survivors to defeat the evil zombies and end their reign of terror.
 Your team has to complete a series of military based tasks to find a cure for the life-threatening zombie infection and ultimately save the human race – just make sure you don’t get left behind!

 Wide games are team games played over a large area, usually at night.
 The most common wide game is capture the flag.
 One team of teens defends a base, whilst the other has to enter and retrieve an object such as a flag and return it to their base.
 I have a powerful rotating beacon connected to a car battery and fire alarm switch.
 The switch is held open by a block of wood.
 The players have to get into the camp and remove the block of wood which turns on the beacon.
 That way it is obvious when the game is over.

-It is essential in the military that all personnel work in strong effective teams.
-Leadership, trust, communication and coordination are critical.
-If these physical team building activities ideas aren’t enough for you, you’ll love my guide to military team building activities.
+If these physical team building ideas aren’t enough for you, you’ll love my military team building activities.